Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: ‘Bluetooth’ seems like an odd name for a wireless technology.
-Why do they call it that?
+You are here: Home / Tech Questions & Answers / Q&A: Why did they give Bluetooth technology that odd name?

 Question from Ken: I know that Bluetooth is the wireless signal that connects smartphones to speakers and other portable devices.